-Buy on Amazon.co.uk (paperback and ebook) or at your local bookseller.
+Buy on Amazon UK (paperback and ebook) or at your local bookseller.

 ‘How To Find Fulfilling Work is brilliant, insightful and inspirational.
-If you’re unemployed or looking for more meaningful work this thrilling book will change your life.‘ Mary Anne Hobbes, DJ, music journalist and founder of Loaded magazine
+If you’re unemployed or looking for more meaningful work this thrilling book will change your life.‘ Mary Anne Hobbes, DJ and music broadcaster

 About How to Find Fulfilling Work

 Can you take your working life in new directions?

 The desire for fulfilling work is one of the great aspirations of our age and this book reveals how one might make it a reality.
 It explores the competing claims we face for money and status while doing something meaningful and in tune with our talents.
 Drawing on wisdom about work that is to be found in sociology, psychology, history and philosophy, Roman Krznaric sets out a practical and innovative guide to negotiating the labyrinth of choices, overcoming the fear of change, and finding a career that makes you thrive.

 Are you ready to embark on a ‘radical sabbatical’?
 Should you strive to be a high achiever or a ‘wide achiever’?
 Could Leonardo da Vinci or Zorba the Greek help change your career?
 Overturning a century of traditional – and often mistaken – thought about career change, Roman Krznaric reveals just what it takes to find life-enhancing work.

 Read an extract: Ch.1: The Age of Fulfillment

 There’s also a great summary of the book over at Brainpickings

 In this 15 min video recorded live at the Union Chapel in London, I offer five essential ideas for career change from How to Find Fulfilling Work.